bitfinexcom/bitfinex-api-py/README.md

 Constant | URL | When to use
 --- | --- | ---
-WSS_HOST | wss://api.bitfinex.com/ws/2 | Suitable for all situations, with support for authentication.
+WSS_HOST | wss://api.bitfinex.com/ws/2 | Suitable for all situations, supports authentication.
+PUB_WSS_HOST | wss://api-pub.bitfinex.com/ws/2 | For public uses only, doesn't support authentication.

-PUB_WSS_HOST | wss://api-pub.bitfinex.com/ws/2 | Recommended for connections that do not require authentication.
+PUB_WSS_HOST is recommended over WSS_HOST for applications that don't require authentication.

 > **NOTE:** The `wss_host` parameter is optional, and the default value is WSS_HOST.